Quantum Control and General Recursion beyond the Unitary Case: Choice of Coefficients

 And, lastly, it is necessary that $\gamma=\epsilon$ and $\delta=\eta$ because the semantics of $\tb{while}$ is based on the same $\overline{\tb{meas}}_\q$ operation as the measurement. \end{itemize} Once these conditions are satisfied, our results hold for any choice of coefficients.
 In particular, universality (Theorem~\ref{thm:universality}) still holds.

 The rules in figure~\ref{fig:semantics_operational} were obtained by choosing $\alpha=\gamma=\epsilon=1$ and $\beta=\delta=\eta=0$.
-While there is no canonical choice of such coefficients, binary coefficients do allow for some simplifications.
+While there is no canonical choice of coefficients, binary coefficients do enable some simplifications.
 For instance, they create a symmetry between the initialization and discard statements:

 That is, the $\tb{new qbit}$ statement always initializes qubits in the state $\ket{0}$, which also appears in the transformation matrix for $\tb{discard}$.
-For instance, this ensures that the statement
+In particular, this ensures that the statement

 has the same denotational semantics as $\tb{skip}$, which is convenient and would not necessarily be the case for other choices of coefficients.